noydb/duhmap/README.md

 #### `mapList`

-Generate a list implementation of the annotated method.
-It will replicate the original method, but the parameter & return type signatures will be type-safe `java.util.List` variables
+Generate a typesafe java.util.List implementation of the annotated method.
+It will replicate the original method, but the parameter & return type signatures will be type-safe `java.util.List` variables.

-**Note**: for Spring beans, you can utilize this annotation by defining the list method - replicating the one DuhMap will generate - **in the annotated interface**.
+**Note**: for Spring beans, you can utilize this annotation by defining the list method - (exactly as the processor will generate it - **in the annotated interface**.
 This is so that when you inject the bean - but do so referencing the interface - the generated list methods will be detected.

 #### `nullSafe`
-Generate null checks inside all generated mapper methods (the source class will be checked for null first)
+Generate null checks inside all generated mapper methods (the source class will be checked for null).

 ---

 ## TODOs
 - test what happens if you have a field on one class but it's not on the other
 - disable/handle enums & lists when they are fields on source & target? & other types.....?
-- validate ignoredMethods exist
 - do you map as many fields as you can in order, and stop when target doesn't have the field? what if you order them and the last two fields aren't the same, but the lengths are?

 ---